sangwx/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: UT-Arlington University
-Beijing University of Posts and Telecommunications
+- name: UT-Arlington University,Beijing University of Posts and Telecommunications
   url: ""

 # Short bio (displayed in user profile at end of posts)